futureverse/future.p2p/README.md

 that you trust, i.e. where you trust all the P2P user and the user who hosts it such that they do not invite non-trusted or unknown users.

-There a mechanisms for launching P2P workers in _sandboxed_ environments.
+There are mechanisms for launching P2P workers in _sandboxed_ environments.
 For instance, by running P2P workers in a sandboxed virtual machine (VM), in a sandboxed Linux container (e.g. [Apptainer], [Docker] and [Podman]), or via dedicated sandboxing